poisonednumber/Scanner-map/README.md

    - (If Auth Enabled) Run `node init-admin.js`.
 6. **Run:** Follow the "How to Run" instructions provided by the script.

+run bot.js in one terminal
+and webserver.js in another

 ### 🪟 Windows Installation

 1. **Download the Script:** Save the Windows installation script (install_scanner_map.ps1) to your Windows machine.